 How Does it Work?

-Our staff then makes every effort to locate and refer students for your consideration whose interests, preparation and capabilities meet the requirements and qualifications needed for the position you are offering.
+Students will view available openings and apply directly to those in which they have an interest.
 You then have the opportunity to interview and screen the candidate(s).
 Once you select a student(s), we work cooperatively with you to support their work performance and learning experience.

 What are the Details?